Polar Class: Polar Class 3

-South Korea is in the process of acquiring a new Polar Class 3 research vessel for Arctic and Antarctic regions.
+The second series of five Arctic Security Cutters (ASC) for the United States Coast Guard, built in Finland and the United States, will be rated PC 3.

 Polar Class 2

 is the only Polar Class 2 ship in service as of 2025.

 As of 2025, the only PC 2 rated vessel in service is the expedition cruise ship operated by the French company Compagnie du Ponant.
 The 270-passenger vessel, capable of breaking up to 2.5 m thick multi-year ice and taking passengers to the North Pole, was delivered in 2021.